 Both qualifications have extended essay components that are designed to prepare students with university-style study skills.
 The IB extended essay is a self-directed research project culminating in a 4000-word paper on a topic of the student’s choice.
 The A-level Extended Project Qualification (EPQ) is an independent research project that involves either: producing a dissertation of around 5000 words; or creating a product and writing a shorter essay.
 The IB extended essay is a compulsory part of the overall qualification, whereas the A-level EPQ counts as a standalone qualification worth up to 28 UCAS points.The EPQ is not compulsory so, if for any reason a student is finding it difficult to manage their workload, they can easily drop the EPQ component to focus on their main studies.

 As previously described, for us at The Learn Academy, the biggest difference is the number of subjects you study.
 For the A-levels, it’s three-four courses.
 For the IB, it’s six subjects, plus the Theory of knowledge course, the extended essay, and the CAS project.
 If you already know which subjects interest you, or where your strengths lie, the A-levels will help you focus on your passions and prepare for life after school.
-If you enjoy learning a wide range of subjects and flourish through independent study, the IB will be a great fit for you.
+If you enjoy learning a wide range of subjects from science, to mathematics and English and flourish through independent study, the IB will be a great fit for you.

 Both the A-levels and the IB Diploma are fantastic and rigorous qualifications, designed to prepare students for higher education.
 Making the right choice will ultimately depend on each student’s interests, academic strengths, and plans for the future.